RandomVertebrate/console-audioSpectra/README.md

 # console-audioSpectra
-Printing spectral histograms of incoming audio to console, and some basic pitch and chord recognition algorithms.
+Printing spectral histograms of incoming audio to console, and basic pitch detection and chord guessing algorithms.
 Started as an excuse to learn and implement the (simplest version of the) FFT.

 Uses SDL2 to record audio and performs FFT on it.
 Then "plots" a spectral histogram to the console with linear, semilog, or log-log scaling.
 And repeat.